 Oh no, the best thing about this is I’ll have my mum on hand to regularly work on my new allotment plot. 🙂

 I jest of course, but there is a point here: one of the best tips I can give someone considering putting their name down for an allotment is try to find a partner to work the plot with you.

-Even though mum previously lived 20 minutes away, we were always partners on the old plot.
-I initially took the plot on, but mum soon joined in and without her help I’d never have balanced an allotment with a full time job and life in general.
+Even though mum previously lived 20 minutes away, we were always partners in the old plot.
+I initially took the plot on, but mum soon joined in and without her help, I’d never have balanced an allotment with a full-time job and life in general.